The solution to the Hardy's paradox: Abstract

 \section{Abstract}

 By using both, the weak-value formulation as well as the standard probabilistic approach, we analyze the Hardy's experiment introducing a complex and dimensionless parameter ($\epsilon$) which eliminates the assumption of complete annihilation when both, the electron and the positron departing from a common origin, cross the intersection point $P$.
-We then find then that the paradox does not exist for all the possible values taken by the parameter.
-We show that $\epsilon$ is related to the simultaneity condition at the intersection point $P$, where the electron and positron meet.
-In this way, the solution of the paradox is a consequence of the fact that for the case where the electron and the positron interfere with each other, they both cross the intersection point $P$ but not simultaneously, but rather at different times.
-This is due to the uncertainty associated to the time-coordinate (times of arrival at the point $P$).
-Then the Hardy's experiment is an interesting manifestation of the Quantum nature of the spacetime.
+We then find that the paradox does not exist for all the possible values taken by the parameter.
+The apparent paradox only appears when $\epsilon=1$; however, even in this case we can interpret this result as a natural consequence of the fact that the particles can cross the point $P$, but at different times due to a natural consequence of the energy-time uncertainty principle.